Therapists in London

 What issues can psychotherapy deal with?

 Being able to trust and get along with your therapist is now proven to predict the effectiveness of your therapy.
-All of the psychotherapists at Harley Therapy™ have a minimum of five years professional experience compassionately supporting clients.
+All of the psychotherapists at Harley Therapy™ have a minimum of seven years professional experience compassionately supporting clients.
 We are committed to creating the highest standard of therapy available.

 What happens in a psychotherapy session?